Giorgio Moroder: Legacy

 "I Feel Love" was inducted into the National Recording Registry in 2011.

-In 2013, a dance club opened in Hollywood's Standard Hotel name after Moroder, called Georgio's.
-Moroder even visited it and for the first time saw people dancing to his music, stating: “I never saw people dancing to my music.
+In 2013, a dance club named after Moroder called Georgio's opened in Hollywood's Standard Hotel.
+Moroder even visited it and for the first time saw people dancing to his music, stating: "I never saw people dancing to my music.
 I was too busy working.
 I was always in the studio.
-I never took the coca.”
+I never took the coca."

 In February 2016, Shooter Jennings, the son of outlaw country singer Waylon Jennings, released a tribute album entitled Countach (For Giorgio), his seventh studio album.
 Shooter Jennings stated that Moroder's music from the movies Midnight Express (1978), Cat People (1982) and The NeverEnding Story (1984) had a major influence on him as a child which "...set the foundation for the music of my entire life."

 Before his career reboot with Daft Punk, Moroder dedicated decades to his personal hobbies/projects.
-He designed a car with Marcello Gandini and ex-Lamborghini personnel, the Cizeta-Moroder V16T.
-Also in a 2013 interview, he spoke about architectural design of a pyramid-like apartment that was supposed to take place in Dubai.
+He designed a car with Marcello Gandini and ex-Lamborghini personnel Claudio Zampolli, the Cizeta-Moroder V16T.
+Also in a 2013 interview, he spoke about the architectural design of a pyramid-like apartment that was supposed to take place in Dubai.
 It was never built.
 Other projects included creating his own cognac liquor and getting involved with digital and neon art and putting on shows.

 Moroder is a character in Summer: The Donna Summer Musical, in reference to his work with disco diva Donna Summer.